SonarSource/sonarqube/server/sonar-docs/README.md

   * it is possible to reference app pages only inside SonarCloud documentation page (`scope: sonarcloud`), because these links are not valid on the static documentation

 #### Smart Links
-Use this syntax to conditionally link to pages within SonarQube.
-Specifically, in the generated website, links will be suppressed, but the link text will be shown.
+Use this syntax to conditionally link from the embedded docs to pages within the SonarQube application.
+Specifically, in the static website links will be suppressed, but the link text will be shown.
 In the embedded documentation, administrative links will only be linked for administrative users.
 * Internal SonarQube app page: `[Link text](/#sonarqube#/...)`
   * On SonarCloud, only the link text will be displayed, not wrapped into a link tag
 * Internal SonarQube app page: `[Link text](/#sonarqube-admin#/...)`